 John O’Neill, Vice President of Operations

 John O’Neill was a long-term resident of the Kripalu ashram until 1994, during which time he worked at all levels of the finance and accounting departments.
 He then held financial controller positions in several retailing businesses in New Mexico before returning to Kripalu in 2001.
-As Director of Finance, John oversees all aspects of the organization’s financial areas, manages the Finance Department’s staff, and has developed substantial improvements in Kripalu’s budget system as well as in the quality and timeliness of accounting reports and financial statements.
-John has a deep respect for the work that Kripalu performs in the world and is deeply committed to the success of its mission.
+As Director of Finance, John oversaw all aspects of the organization’s financial areas, managed the Finance Department’s staff, and developed substantial improvements in Kripalu’s budget system as well as in the quality and timeliness of accounting reports and financial statements.
+John moved into the role of Vice President of Operations in late 2013.
+He has a deep respect for the work that Kripalu performs in the world and is deeply committed to the success of its mission.

 Denise Barack, Director of Program Development

 Denise Barack has been involved with Kripalu since 1985.
 She holds a degree in communications and was the advertising director at East West Journal in Boston before moving to the Berkshires to serve the Kripalu community.
 As Kripalu’s Director of Program Development since 2004, she uses her gift for networking people and ideas in overseeing the planning and development of all of Kripalu’s invited national presenter programs.
 Denise is the mother of two young adults, and is a 200-hour certified Kripalu Yoga teacher and a student of Ayurveda and Continuum.